GreaterGoodCorp/SuperHelper/src/SuperHelper/Core/Config/README.md

 # Subpackage `SuperHelper.Core.Config`

-This package contains the configuration parser and the configuration manager
+This subpackage contains the configuration parser and the configuration manager.

 ## Package content